 Fairchild Challenge at Phipps: Challenge #3 Winners Announced!

-Thank you to all the schools that submitted entries for Challenge #3!
-This third challenge of the 2018-2019 Fairchild Challenge year focused on invasive species in Western Pennsylvania.
+Thank you to all the schools that submitted entries for Challenge #3 in the Phipps Fairchild Challenge!

 And the winners are:

 Second: Freeport Area Middle School, Lorelei, Buterbaugh, Megan Grolemund, Luke Hassler and Sarah Reyer